 “Developers are our worst enemy” a car ride sharing platform security team member revealed to me recently, explaining further that “developers are so sloppy with credentials we had to hang one to make an example to the others”.
 This is a fine point.
 If we don’t make examples, or talk about security issues directly and openly, a platform may enable very bad things.

-In 1906 the meat-packing industry was so poorly managed that the death of employees was a very real and pressing concern.
-Thus Sinclair wrote his book about the need to protect worker rights.
-The US government, loathe to be too leftist, pivoted from complaints of worker rights to create an agency that protected consumer trust in food and drug platforms (FDA).
+Sinclair wrote in 1906 the meat-packing industry was so poorly managed that the death of employees was a very real and pressing concern.
+He published a book about the need to protect worker rights.
+The US government, loathe to be too concerned with the lower classes, pivoted from complaints about worker rights to create an agency that protected consumer trust and capital investment in food and drug platforms (FDA).

 Today the new “sharing industry” data is so poorly managed that invasion of privacy is a very real and pressing concern…any guesses the direction regulators eventually will go?